top of page

 45 minutes

-As of age 6, a child can enjoy practicing their instrument and music for a period of 45 minutes.
-The lessons alternate between musical games, singing, rhythm and note exercises, and technical learning, offering a diverse and engaging experience that stimulates the child's musical interest and development.
+As of age 7, a child can enjoy longer lessons.
+These alternate between musical games, singing, rhythm and note exercises, and technical learning, offering a diverse and engaging experience that stimulates the child's musical interest and development.

 60 minutes